SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 This is useful at boundaries between groups of code, like a library and code that calls into the library.
-Functions that return an opaque type specify a protocol that the return value conforms to instead of providing a specific, named return type.
+Functions that return an opaque type specify a protocol that their return value conforms to, instead of providing a specific named return type.

 .. _OpaqueTypes_LimitsOfGenerics: